Johnny Rutherford: Personal life

 Although "Lone Star JR" proudly displayed the flag of Texas on his racing helmet, Rutherford was actually born in Coffeyville, Kansas and moved to Texas at a young age.

-Johnny met Betty Hoyer, a nurse, at the Indianapolis Motor Speedway in 1963 when he was taking his rookie test.
+Rutherford met Betty Hoyer, a nurse, at the Indianapolis Motor Speedway in 1963 when he was taking his rookie test.
 They married two months later and were a highly visible and inseparable couple throughout Johnny's racing career.
 His first Indy 500 win in 1974, with Betty looking on from the pits, helped to end the superstition in American racing against allowing women in the pit area.

 Rutherford was the honorary chairman of the Amelia Island Concours d'Elegance in 2006.

 Rutherford was a talented artist during his school, and after the conclusion of his racing career devoted time to renewing his skill.
 Rutherford's art was featured on the program cover of the 2021 Indianapolis 500.

 Rutherford, who has been invited to The White House on behalf of Indy on multiple occasions, is considered a popular ambassador and spokesman for the sport of Indy car racing.